Weak Decoupling Duality and Quantum Identification: Introduction

 With this, one can define in the usual way a \emph{quantum-ID capacity} $Q_{\rm ID}(\cN)$ of many uses of the channel as the highest rate at which qubits can be encoded and decoded as in Eq.~(\ref{eq:q.ID}) with vanishing error -- see Section~\ref{sec:qid} for details.
 Previously it was only known that for the noiseless qubit channel $\id_2$, $Q_{\rm ID}(\id_2) = 2$,

 double the value of both the the quantum and classical transmission capacities~\cite{winter:q-ID-1}.

-While reasoning directly about quantum identification codes has proved challenging, the duality between geometry preservation and approximate forgetfulness provides a new approach to studying them.
-Up to some technical conditions, geometry preservation is equivalent to the existence of a quantum identification code.
-It is therefore possible to construct quantum identification codes by finding approximately forgetful maps.
+While reasoning directly about quantum identification (quantum-ID) codes has proved challenging, the duality between geometry preservation and approximate forgetfulness provides a new approach to studying them.
+Up to some technical conditions, geometry preservation is equivalent to the existence of a quantum-ID code.
+It is therefore possible to construct quantum-ID codes by finding approximately forgetful maps.
 This approach is fruitful because destroying information is a comparatively indiscriminate task.
 Indeed, the analogous strategy has led to a number of straightforward proofs of the hashing bound on the quantum capacity of a quantum channel~\cite{HHYW,HSW-gaussian,klesse,merging}.
 Classical data is not immune to analysis by purification either.
-The duality between privacy amplification and data compression with quantum side information has recently led to a proof in this spirit~\cite{Renes10b} of the Holevo-Schumacher-Westmoreland theorem on the classical capacity of a quantum channel~\cite{Holevo98,SchumacherWestmoreland} .
+The duality between privacy amplification and data compression with quantum side information has recently led to a proof in this spirit~\cite{Renes10b,RenesRenner10} of the Holevo-Schumacher-Westmoreland theorem on the classical capacity of a quantum channel~\cite{Holevo98,SchumacherWestmoreland} .

-With the fidelity alternative in hand, it is even possible to calculate a simple formula for an amortized version of the quantum identification capacity; it is exactly equal to the entanglement-assisted classical capacity of a quantum channel.
+With weak decoupling duality in hand, it is even possible to establish a simple formula for an amortized version of the quantum identification capacity; it is exactly equal to the entanglement-assisted classical capacity of a quantum channel.